Guest contributor Laura Kelly shares how hygge, the Danish lifestyle trend, is warming up everywhere.

 After a theater matinée we took a quick turn through Times Square (definitely NOT a hygge experience), then headed downtown to the Eataly Italian emporium in the Flatiron district.
 Even in the midst of the world’s primo celebration of everything Italy, we found ourselves experiencing hygge there at its Baita restaurant, a rooftop Italian-Alps-ski-lodge–themed eatery.
 Twinkling lights, glowing heaters, smiling servers, casual circles of friends sharing bites of raclette, polenta, roast potatoes, and creamy lasagne—and a private cozy wood cabin right in the middle of the restaurant.
 The prices were a bit high to be truly hygge, but the vibe was cozy, friendly, warm, and delicious.
 Obviously the Italians have been hygge-ized.

-Hygge is there when you’re traveling—you just have to find it!
+When you’re traveling—you just have to find it!

 For those of us who travel a lot, it’s heartening to think that the patented Danish concept of hygge is spreading across the world.
 You may have to look for it, but there’s nothing I love more than to be wandering around a strange city and spying a café filled with smiling, chatty patrons, enjoying warm food and good conversation under pendant lights while candles flicker around them.
 The unplugged, simple, secure, inviting pleasures of such a place can’t be overstated.
 I think I’ll start packing my hygge bukser on my trips so I can be as comfy as possible when I push open the door and join the happy hyggelers.